 UKMLA - A Guide

-The UKMLA has been designed by the BMJ to test candidates on the same knowledge areas, in a fairer way.
+The UKMLA has been designed by the GMC to test candidates on the same knowledge areas, in a fairer way.
 According to the GMC, the UKMLA will set a “common threshold for safe practice”.

 The UKMLA AKT